ewotring/butterscotch-with-noodles/README.md

 but I have directly linked my <img> tag to the URL for the image.

 Functionality wants:
-In results, want to add click to return to landing page and reset quiz results In quiz, want to add click to restart quiz
 In question, want to use timer from JSON